 The words his and himself refer to a male believer who marries.

-For this reason (ULT)
+Because of this

 The connecting phrase For this reason introduces the result of a reason-result relationship.
 In this case, this phrase is part of a quotation from Genesis 2:24 and so the reason is not stated here, but it is stated in Genesis 2:23 that woman was created out of man.
 The result is that a man will leave his father and mother and be joined to his wife.
-If it is confusing to not state the reason, you can include a footnote that says, "the reason for this is that woman was created out of man.
-See Genesis 2:23" (See: Connect - Reason-and-Result Relationship)
+If it is confusing to not state the reason, you could include a footnote that says, "the reason for this is that woman was created out of man.
+See Genesis 2:23" (See: Connect - Reason-and-Result Relationship (p.187)) (See: Connect - Reason-and-Result Relationship (p.187))

-ULT

-31 "For this reason a man will leave {his} father and {his} mother and will be joined to his wife, and the two will become one flesh."

 (There are no notes for this verse.)

-ULT

-32 This mystery is great-but I am speaking about Christ and about the church.

 (There are no notes for this verse.)

-ULT

-33 Nevertheless, you also-each one of you-must love his own wife in this way -as himself, and the wife must respect {her} husband.

 Ephesians 6

 Ephesians 6 General Notes

 Special concepts in this chapter

 Slavery

 Paul does not write in this chapter about whether slavery is good or bad.
 Paul teaches about working to please God whether as a slave or as a master.
 What Paul teaches here about slavery would have been surprising.
 In his time, masters were not expected to treat their slaves with respect and not threaten them.

 Ephesians 5:33 :: Ephesians 6

 Important figures of speech in this chapter

 Armor of God

 This extended metaphor describes how Christians can protect themselves when spiritually attacked.
-(See: spirit, wind, breath and Metaphor)
+(See: [[rc:///tw/dict/bible/kt/spirit]] and [[rc:///ta/man/translate/figs-metaphor]])

 General Information:

 The command in verse one is plural.
 Then in verses two and three Paul quotes from the law of Moses.
 Moses was talking to the people of Israel as though they were one person, so your and you are singular there.
 If that does not make sense, you may need to translate them as plurals.
-(See: Forms of You) ULT 1 Children, obey your parents in the Lord, for this is righteous.
-Connecting Statement:
+(See: Forms of You (p.199)) (See: Forms of You (p.199)) Connecting Statement: